Freediving in Rainbow River, image courtesy of Mark Harris

-Laura Storm is an accomplished and passionate wildlife photographer – quietly ambitious but nevertheless in hot pursuit of that perfectly captured moment in time!
+Laura Storm is a passionate wildlife and nature photographer specialising in the underwater realm.
+Quietly ambitious but nevertheless in hot pursuit of that perfectly captured moment, she spends as much time as possible diving or freediving the Big Blue.
 Laura grew up in Kenya, a land of incredible contrasts, where her love for adventure, extremes and wildlife flourished.
 It was in Africa that she first learned to dive at the age of 12.

 Now a Trimix diver, she led the Angels Technical Dive Team through seven years of challenges, supporting a number of major International and National Freediving events, before disbanding in 2010 to pursue other dreams.
 She was awarded Diver Magazine’s ‘Buddy of the Year’ in 2006 for her contribution as a support diver.